 - Talk about it… verbalize it, shout it to the ocean, the trees, the birds

-- Enlist the help of family, friends or team members, seek input from others.
+- Enlist the help of family, friends, or team members, and seek input from others.
 Like ants and bees in nature, humans can achieve greatness through teamwork.

 - Get a mentor and coach.
 If you can afford it and desire it, enlist professional services.
 If not, and no one presents on the physical plane – access your best and free resource – incorporate a mentor and coach in workshops of the mind during visualization meditation (more about this in future posts).

-For example, with running a business, managing staff, planning a wedding, renovating or building a house, studying for exams or with being a working parent or just living.
+For example, running a business, managing staff, planning a wedding, renovating or building a house, studying for exams while being a working parent or just living.
 No one is immune.
-What are the ways you have found helpful?

 I hope this has given some ideas on what to do when overwhelmed.